jfrazx/defaults/README.md

 `Defaults` default is `undefined`, which makes it rather useless, so supplying your own default is a good idea.

-Additionally, it accepts a function that can be used to determine if a default value should be used instead of the value being set.
+Additionally, it accepts a function, `setCriteria`, that can be used to determine if a default value should be used instead of the value being set.
 Returning `true`, or any truthy value, will result in your default value being set.

 ```typescript
 import { wrapDefaults } from '@status/defaults';